Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Introduction

-Despite these promising opportunities, a critical gap has emerged: data alone cannot replace domain expertise and critical thinking in materials science.
-This became evident with large-scale models developed by major technology companies~\cite{yang2023scalable,uma_2025} announcing impressive claims, such as Google DeepMind's GNoME predicting 2.2 million new crystal structures~\cite{merchant_2023}.
-Subsequent critical analyses revealed fundamental flaws: many predicted structures were merely combinatorial constructs of already known compounds, without proper experimental verification~\cite{cheetham_2024}.
-Subsequent analyses also raised concerns about the claims of 41 new inorganic compounds reported by the autonomous laboratory for the accelerated synthesis of novel materials (A-Lab), as several structures were found to be mischaracterized or already known in the literature~\cite{szymanski_2023,leeman_challenges_2024}.
-These issues highlight that computational predictions, without chemical intuition and physical validation, can lead to physically implausible or trivial "discoveries".
+Despite these promising approaches, a critical gap has emerged: at the moment, data alone cannot replace domain expertise and critical thinking in materials science.
+This became evident with large-scale models developed by leading technology companies~\cite{yang2023scalable,uma_2025} announcing impressive claims, such as Google DeepMind's GNoME predicting 2.2 million new crystal structures~\cite{merchant_2023}.
+More precise analyzes revealed fundamental flaws: many predicted structures were merely combinatorial constructs of already known compounds, without proper experimental verification~\cite{cheetham_2024}.
+Subsequent analyzes also raised concerns about the claims of 41 new inorganic compounds reported by the autonomous laboratory for the accelerated synthesis of novel materials (A-Lab), as several structures were found to be mischaracterized or already known in the literature~\cite{szymanski_2023,leeman_challenges_2024}.
+These issues highlight that numerical predictions, without chemical intuition and physical validation, can lead to physically implausible or trivial "discoveries".

-The purpose of this paper is to integrate classical diffusion models with critical human guidance grounded in chemistry, building on our prior work on diffusion-based models\cite{sultanov_2023} and on the state-of-the-art generative model MatterGen\cite{zeni2025generative}.
-By introducing an additional module of chemical constraints (such as minimum interatomic distances or local chemical environments), we allow chemists, leveraging their physical intuition, to generate novel, functional, crystallographic structures that (i) satisfy a pre-defined set of constraints and (ii) are (meta)stable, meaning their energy lies below a pre-defined threshold above the convex hull.
+The purpose of this paper is to integrate critical human guidance grounded in chemistry into diffusion models, building on our prior work on diffusion-based models\cite{sultanov_2023} and on state-of-the-art generative model MatterGen\cite{zeni2025generative}.
+By introducing an additional module of chemical constraints (such as minimum interatomic distances or local chemical environments), we allow chemists, leveraging their physical intuition, to generate novel, functional crystallographic structures that (i) satisfy a pre-defined set of constraints and (ii) are (meta)stable, meaning their energy lies below a pre-defined threshold above the convex hull.
 Rather than generating millions of unverified candidates, our approach emphasizes quality over quantity, ensuring that the generated structures respect fundamental chemical principles and domain-specific knowledge from the outset.
 We focus on constraints whose satisfiability can be estimated through differentiable functions, such as neural networks.
 Adding new constraints should then be straightforward and should not require additional fine-tuning.